 Configuring your inbound numbers

-To start you will need to ensure that your porting application has progressed from the status New to Submitted from within the My Porting section of your customer portal.
+To start you will need to ensure that your porting application has progressed from the status New to Submitted from within the Number Porting section of your customer portal.

 Now you have confirmed your porting application has been submitted, click on the PBX tab to add the numbers to your existing, or new inbound number objects within your call flow configuration.